-The SOA sections 30-33 creates offences against a person labelled by the law as having a 'mental disorder' (see glossary of terms, page 35) which may impede choice and where that person is unable to refuse because of an inability to communicate choice and lack of capacity - this can be particularly relevant where care professionals are supporting clients aged over 18.
+The SOA sections 30-33 creates offences against a person labelled by the law as having a 'mental disorder' (see glossary of terms, page 35).
+This may impede choice, particularly for clients over 18 who are unable to refuse because of a lack of capacity and an inability to communicate their wishes.

 Many staff are understandably concerned that sexual activity might occur during their work shift.
 Unless the practitioner was actively encouraging sexual activity to take place, arguably the practitioner would not be committing an offence.
-However, there is a possibility of the practitioner or organisation being sued for compensation if they knew that sexual abuse was taking place and did nothing to prevent this, but not if consensual sexual activity was thought to be taking place (De Than, 2014).
+If a practitioner or organisation knew that sexual abuse was taking place and did nothing to prevent it, they could be sued for compensation - but not if consensual sexual activity was thought to be taking place (De Than, 2014).